cloudflare/doca/docs/README.md

 ### [json-schema-loader](https://github.com/cloudflare/json-schema-loader)

 JSON Schema files need to be preprocessed first. **The first thing we have to do is to resolve their references ($ref).** This can be quite a complex task since every schema can have multiple references and these can be external (referencing even more schemas).
 Also, when we make a change, we want to only resolve schemas that need to be resolved.
-We have decided to use [Webpack](https://webpack.github.io/) for this task.
-Webpack loaders have some great properties:
+We have decided to use [Webpack](https://webpack.github.io/) for this task because webpack loaders have some great properties:

 - It is a simple function that transforms input into output
 - It can **maintain and track additional file dependencies**
-- It can cache the ouput
+- It can cache the output
 - It can be chained
 - Webpack watches all changes in required modules and their dependencies